Almond chicken

 1 small onion, grated

-2cm piece of raw ginger, grated or finely diced
+2cm piece of ginger, grated or finely chopped

 150g carrots, peeled & chopped into small chunks